Skip to main content

 Child's pose

-This exercise helps to relieve the pressure on your back.
-It give the joints and muscles of the lower back space to open and lengthen.
+This exercise will help to relieve the pressure on your back.
+It give the joints and muscles in your lower back space to open and lengthen.

-3. This should feel like a relaxing, comfortable stretch in your low back.
+This should feel like a relaxing and comfortable stretch for your lower back.

-This exercise will help strengthen the abdominal (stomach) muscles that can support and ease back pain during pregnancy.
+This exercise will help strengthen your tummy muscles.
+This can help your back and ease back pain.

-1. On all fours, make sure your knees are under your hips and your hands are under your shoulders.
-Your spine should be straight and in a neutral 'box' position.
+1. Start on your hands and knees with your knees under your hips and your hands under your shoulders - your spine should be in a neutral position.

 Gentle twist

-1. Sit tall on your mat with your legs crossed.
-Feel both bum cheeks connect with the mat.
+1. Sit tall with your legs crossed - both bottom cheeks should stay in contact with the floor.

 3. Keep breathing comfortably.